 Adobe Experience Manager Assets as a Cloud Service offers a cloud-native, PaaS solution for businesses to not only perform their Digital Asset Management and Dynamic Media operations with speed and impact, but also use next-generation smart capabilities, such as AI/ML, from within a system that is always current, always available, and always learning.

 Concurrent ingestion of many assets or complex assets is resource-intensive task for an Experience Manager Author instance.
 The primary instance consumes considerable CPU, memory, and I/O resources when assets are added, processed, or even migrated.
 Such performance issues impact authoring and browsing experience of end users.

 Businesses require support for a wide variety of file formats and content resolutions for multi-device, cross-geography, and multilingual use cases.
 Asset processing and storage requirements demand resources and capabilities that can overburden a traditional solution.
 At times, technical limitations of asset processing do not yield the desired results and at other times the cost of storage is an impediment for profit margins.

 To begin with, understand the benefits of a cloud-native offering.
 Check out the notable changes to Experience Manager as a Cloud Service that also impact Experience Manager Assets followed up the notable changes to Assets.

 Read on to know the details of the new Assets capabilities and the known issues.
-See a list of deprecated or removed functionality to know what is removed in this release and see this list of upcoming capabilities to know what’s coming shortly.
+See a list of deprecated or removed functionality to know what is removed in this release.
 Finally, understand the Experience Manager terms with the help of this glossary.

 The following are the key benefits of Assets as a Cloud Service.
 To know more, see overview of Experience Manager as a Cloud Service.